Taritsyn/WebMarkupMin/README.md

 In addition, there are several modules that integrate this library into ASP.NET: WebMarkupMin.AspNet4.HttpModules (for ASP.NET 4.X and ASP.NET Web Pages), WebMarkupMin.AspNet4.Mvc (for ASP.NET MVC 3, 4 or 5), WebMarkupMin.AspNet4.WebForms (for ASP.NET Web Forms 4.X) and WebMarkupMin.AspNetCore1 (for ASP.NET Core 1.X).

+You can try WebMarkupMin in action and experiment with different minification settings live on the [WebMarkupMin Online](http://webmarkupmin.apphb.com/) site.

 ## NuGet Packages

 ### Core